AuroraStorm-sw/Inspired-Ink/README.md

 # Wireframes

 I began with very little inspiration for the layout of the webpage, knowing only what it should look like when viewing an Ink and that the home page should have an introductory part followed by posts.
+Throughout the project, ideas have come organically, and has been added onto a long the way.
+For instance, the idea of having a quite on the home page came from spotting a Bootstrap template for quotes.

 Throughout the project, and from browsing the internet for different examples of poetry and creative writing websites, I settled for something uncomplicated, seeing the cluttered examples in the wild.
 I want the focus to be on the submitted writing works and nothing more.